Understanding the trends of Claim Settlement Ratio Claim settlement rati...

 According to the new rule for 80C deduction, any investment done in Back Fixed Deposits for a minimum tenure of 5 years is also eligible for Income Tax Deduction under section 80C.
 Thus, each Bank provides a special rate as well for Tax Saving Fixed Deposits since it would mandatorily remain invested for a period of 5 years.

 The Principal Amount of the Home Loan would be deducted under 80C if you are paying EMI on a Home Loan.
-There are 2 parts of the Home Loan – the Principal Part and Interest Part.
+There are 2 parts to the Home Loan – the Principal Part and Interest Part.
 The principal part of the EMI on your housing loan is eligible for income tax deduction under section 80C.
-The interest part is also eligible for tax deduction, however not under section 80C but section 24.
+The interesting part is also eligible for a tax deduction, however not under section 80C but section 24.

-Thus, a Home Loan is always a good option for tax saving purpose.
-Currently, anybody with a housing loan gets a deduction up to Rs 150,000, paid as interest for the loan, from his total income, for a self- occupied property.
+Thus, a Home Loan is always a good option for tax-saving purposes.
+Currently, anybody with a housing loan gets a deduction up to Rs 150,000, paid as interest for the loan, from his total income, for a self-occupied property.

 Tuition Fees deduction under section 80C